 Literature indicates that parental support significantly enhances children’s engagement in school activities, including extracurricular activities, leading to greater enjoyment and achievement (Metsäpelto & Pulkkinen, 2012).
 When parents adopt a supportive role, they motivate their children through encouragement and energy transfer.
 Conversely, when parents act as enforcers, children tend to develop negative attitudes towards these activities due to pressure (Ashbourne & Andres, 2015).

 In Tanzania, education policies emphasize the importance of balancing academic and extracurricular activities, particularly at the primary level (URT, 1995; 2015).
-Despite government efforts to promote this balance, various challenges hinder student participation in extracurricular activities (Lazaro & Anney, 2016).
+Despite government efforts to promote this balance, various challenges hinder participation in extracurricular activities (Lazaro & Anney, 2016).
 These obstacles affect the extent to which pupils engage in school activities (Mohamad, Sari & Esa, 2017; Stewart, 2018).
 Overall, while parental involvement is crucial for fostering positive attitudes towards extracurricular participation, systemic issues in the education sector continue to limit students’ opportunities for engagement.
 Thus, given the limited studies in this area, with limited coverage in Tanzanian primary schools, the researchers sought to investigate the influence of parents’ perceptions on primary school pupils’ participation in extracurricular activities, specifically in Mbulu town council.
 Specifically, the study focused on the following questions: “What is the level of parents’ knowledge about the contribution of extracurricular activities in pupils’ academic achievement in Mbulu town council primary schools?” and the second question that this study sought to address was: What are the Kinds of support that parents provide to their children for different school Activities in Mbulu town council primary schools?

 2. METHODOLOGY